farhat-lab/gentb-snakemake/README.md

-## Snakemake prototype
+## GenTB snakemake prototype

-This is a prototype repository for experimenting with snakemake to analyze raw sequence data of *M. tuberculosis*.
+This is a prototype repository for experimenting with snakemake to analyze raw sequence data of *M. tuberculosis* with the GenTB pipeline.